fpcbeacon/beaconpresbychurch/README.md

 ### Links

-Links are created by putting a text in square brackets followed by the url in parenthesis.
+Links are created by putting text in square brackets followed by the url in parenthesis.
 For example to link to Google, you'd write `[Google](google.com)`.

 When creating a link to another page in this site, just use the file name instead, such as `(Donate Now!)[donate.md]`.